etienne-thuillier/np_4_hrtf_interpolation/README.md

 ## License

-This project is licensed under the MIT License.
+This source code is licensed under the Apache 2.0 License.

 ## 📖 Citation

-If you use this code or dataset in your research, please cite:
+If you use this code in your research, please cite:

 ```bibtex
 @article{thuillier2024hrtf,